I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

 The annoying details

-A few things broke or needed cleanup.
+A few things broke, or at least needed cleanup.

 Area folders should not contain files.
 I had files directly inside 80 Creative Inputs and 90 Creative Outputs.
 In Johnny Decimal, area folders are conceptual.
 Files go into categories like 81 Clippings or 91 Blog Posts & Drafts.
 Once I moved those files down one level, the structure felt much cleaner.